 Very small room.
 Just about get around the bed.
 Bathroom very tiny and the door I was just about to get around.
 Television stuck on one channel.
 Very noisy room (machine rumbling all night) Positives are very clean, friendly helpful staff, good food, close to everything in the city centre.

-Located in Manchester City Centre, this apartment is within a 5-minute walk of Manchester Conference Centre and Manchester Palace Theatre.
+Located in Manchester City Centre, this spa hotel is within a 10-minute walk of Piccadilly Gardens, Affleck's Palace, and Arndale Centre.
 Manchester Art Gallery ...

 Built in 1903 to serve the central railway, the hotel stands in St. Peter's Square, near the train station of the same name.
 The impressive monuments of Albert ...